Static Variable in Java (with Examples)

-In this tutorial, we will learn about static keyword, and static variable in Java with the help of examples.
-Generally, when we create a class, we don’t know anything until we create an object of that class using the new keyword.
+In this tutorial, we will learn about the static keyword, and static variable in Java with the help of various example programs.
+Generally, when we create a class in Java, we don’t know anything about its members until we create an object of that class using the new keyword.

-Once the object of class is created, data storage is created and methods become available.
-Sometimes, we need a method that is not associated with any particular object of the class and can call even if no objects are created.
+Once the object of the class is created, memory is allocated for its variables, and its methods become accessible.
+However, sometimes, we need a method or variable that is not associated with any particular object of the class and can call even if no objects are created.

-When we declare a member as static, it means that it is not tied to any particular object of that class.
+In simple words, when you declare a class member as a static, it is not tied to any particular object of that class.
 It can be accessed before any objects of its class are created and without reference to any object.

 • Features of static keyword